 What is rolling admission?

-Rolling admission is an admission structure that receives and responds to college applications during a larger window of time or “as they roll in.”
-Students can apply to these colleges and typically hear back sooner than standard admissions, on average between four to six weeks.
-It can be particularly helpful if a student needs to apply after normal application deadlines.
+Rolling admission colleges receive and respond to college applications during a larger window of time or “as they roll in.”
+Students can apply to these colleges almost anytime and then typically hear back sooner than they will from colleges with only standard admissions.
+Rolling admission colleges respond on average between four to six weeks.
+Rolling admission can be particularly helpful if a student needs to apply after normal application deadlines.

 Some schools offer a hybrid of regular and rolling admissions.
 Some even mix in early-action and early-decision types of admissions.
-For example, Penn State University offers a hybrid.
-Here’s how they break it down:
+Here’s how Penn State admissions work:

 - Early action with a deadline of November 1 (to hear by December 24)